bigos91/fastNaiveSurfaceNets/README.md

 - 3 Different SDF generation mechanism (sphere, noise, something like noise but with spheres - *sphereblobs*) Default 3d noise values does not match real SDF values, so I just filled volume with spheres of different sizes at different locations.
 - Use of advanced mesh api for faster uploding meshes.
 (SetVertexBufferData... etc.)
+- Because its done entirely on cpu, output mesh can be easily used for collisions.

 #### Limitations:
 - Meshed area must have 32 voxels in at least one dimension. (this implementation support only chunks 32^3, but it is possible to make it working with 32xNxM)